kthffmn/nyt-bookmarker/README.md

 ## Quick Set Up

-This lab uses a database called `article_curator`.
+This lab uses a database called `bookmarker`.
 Go ahead and create that now:

 ```
-> createdb article_curator
+> createdb bookmarker
 ```

 This lab uses a key from the New York Times to seed the database with articles.